Trioxidation/Triox/README.md

 # Triox - a cloud server for the next generation

+**A free file hosting server that focuses on speed, reliability and security.**

 ## Why Triox?

 ☘️ **Open Source** - We strongly believe in collaboration and transparency.

 ⚡ **Speed** - Get the most out of your hardware!
-Triox runs fast, even on less powerful setups.
+Triox runs fast, even on weak hardware.

 🔒 **Security** - We're using state-of-the-art algorithms and authentication methods to protect your data.